How Ma' Bella Goat Milk Products Began

 When compliments and requests for more soap started pouring in from their friends and families, Deana and Shelly decided to turn their hobby into a business to share their goat milk products with everyone.
 Through many trials and errors, they came up with soap, lotion, and laundry powder that you will love to use over and over again.
 The name Ma'Bella came from Deana and Shelly's two oldest goats, Mavis and Isabella (hence the name Ma' Bella, pronounced "May Bella").
 Isabella was a rescue goat.
 Deana and Shelly both spend lots of time taking care of dropped, abandoned or abused animals.
 Since they are not able to physically house each animal they want to help they donate a portion of their sales to animal rescue each year.
 So each time you purchase a product from Ma'Bella you are helping an animal that needs love, attention and a home.
 Shelly regretfully had to leave Ma'Bella at the end of 2016 due to her health.
 She is now on her farm caring for her goats and other pets.

 Deana has continued the business with help from friends and family.
-If you stop by the shop in Eagleville, you will find Deana busy along with Ms. Linda, Ms. Madison or Deana's mom, Beulah, making, cleaning, and preparing soap to go out to nearby shops or online orders.
-They will also be pulling our orders and keeping local shops and stores, such The Amish Mill and Whole Foods, stocked.
-These ladies work steadily creating handmade soap, lotion, bath teas, and laundry powder!
-Mrs. Dweana, with Home Town Girl, is in charge of making bath bombs, sugar scrubs, and bath fizzes.
+If you stop by the shop in Eagleville, you will find Deana busy along with Ms. Jeannie, Ms. Sara, Ms. Linda or Deana's mom, Beulah, making, cleaning, and preparing soap to go out to nearby shops or online orders.
+Lilly may be busy making up some bath bombs, sugar scrubs or bath fizzes.
+Ms. Hope will be pulling our orders and keeping local shops, and stores such as Kroger and Whole Foods, stocked.
+These ladies work steadily creating handmade soap, lotion, bath bombs, sugar scrubs, bath fizzes, and laundry powder.
 All of these products are locally made in Tennessee at the little soap shop in Eagleville.
-Mrs.Beulah has made all the products under "Grandmas Goodies" and ensures each item was made with love!
 Ma'Bella soaps are available in multiple stores across the state and, of course, easily ordered online through this website!

 Ma'Bella goats have very discriminating palates, and expect only quality natural grain and hay.
 The goats are extremely happy and well fed.
 They have wonderful pastures on which to graze and receive lots of love from their human families.
 We do not add chemicals to our pastures.
 The goats drink fresh water from the stream and pond.
 Deana's friend Linda and her father, Thomas Maupin help her with caring for and milking the goats.
 We provide the best for the goats and they give us back their best.
 Do not worry....the babies are getting all the milk they need from their mom's before they share it with us.